BitDevsNYC/BitDevsNYC.github.io/_posts/2021-04-30-solo-socratic-13.md

 ## Announcements

 Until our community can meet again in person, we'll continue to share all the latest research and developments through our monthly newsletter.
-Please note that we have included two new sections, dlc-dev and dlcspecs, which cover the mailing list and specification repository dedicated to the development of Discrete Log Contracts.

 ## Mailing Lists and Bitcoin Optech